particle-iot/unishox/README.md

 The following API can be used for compressing and decompressing strings or files:

 ```
+#include "unishox2.h"

 int unishox_compress_simple(const char *in, long len, char *out);
 int unishox_decompress_simple(const char *in, long len, char *out);
 ```

 See example provided for demonstration of usage or see the documentation at https://github.com/siara-cc/Unishox for further details.

-For using Unishox to store compressed data in Progmem of Arduino Uno and up, see the library at https://github.com/siara-cc/Unishox_Arduino_Progmem_lib.
+For using Unishox to store compressed data on Particle, see the example(s) in [examples](examples/).

 ## Example

 The example provided with this library allows you to enter a string and see how much compression can be achieved.
 In general, compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
-They also use lots of memory which makes them unusable in constrained environments like Arduino.
+They also use lots of memory which makes them unusable in constrained environments like Particle devices.

 ## Related projects